ryan-mcclue/unsw/gens4015/final-project.md

 In *Ad Astra*, scientific advancements are pursued in order to develop interstellar travel and knowledge of life in the universe.
+The promotion of individualism as a successful mentality for celestial science leads to a society with a hubristic frame of mind, challenging what it means to be human.

 1. Man's Hubris:
   * Media censorship and propaganda rife in Space Force and on Earth.
     The few in command believe they know what's best for everyone to acheive a better society.